 In Zcash, all SIGHASH types are extended to cover the Zcash-specific fields nJoinSplit, vJoinSplit, and if present joinSplitPubKey.
-These fields are described in §7.1 Encoding of Transactions' on p.
-82. The hash does not cover the field joinSplitSig.
+These fields are described in §7.1 'Transaction Encoding and Consensus' on p.
+84. The hash does not cover the field joinSplitSig.
 After Overwinter activation, all SIGHASH types are also extended to cover transaction fields introduced in that upgrade, and similarly after Sapling activation.